People's Assembly of Syria: French Mandate

-Post-Independence (1946–1963)

-Hashim al-Atassi announced as the new president of Syria after a unanimous vote in the House of Representatives on December 1949.
+Post-independence (1946–1962)

-The first elections after independence were the 1947 parliamentary election, with the People's Party winning a plurality but no absolute majority.
-In 1949, a series of military coups led to the dissolution of parliament and constitutional suspensions.
-A Constituent Assembly elected in 1949 drafted the 1950 Constitution, which strengthened parliamentary powers.
+The first elections after independence were the 1947 parliamentary election, with the People's Party winning a plurality in the Chamber of Deputies, but no absolute majority.
+In 1949, a series of military coups led to the dissolution of the Chamber of Deputies and constitutional suspensions.
+A Constituent Assembly elected in 1949 drafted the 1950 constitution, which strengthened parliamentary powers.

-Adib al-Shishakli's 1951 coup dissolved parliament, and his 1953 election, with only 16% turnout, created an 82-member legislature under a presidential system.
+Adib al-Shishakli's 1951 coup dissolved the Chamber of Deputies, and his 1953 election, with only 16% voter turnout, reconstituted the Chamber of Deputies as a 82-member legislative body under a presidential system.
 After his ouster in 1954, parliamentary rule was restored, with the People's Party and Ba'ath Party gaining influence.

-In 1958, the Syrian parliament was replaced by the UAR's National Assembly, where Syrians held one-third of the seats.
+In 1958, the Chamber of Deputies was replaced by the UAR's National Assembly, where Syrians held one-third of the seats.
 Following Syria's withdrawal, the 1961 election restored parliamentary democracy.

-Ba'athist rule
+Ba'athist rule (1963–2024)

-Following the 1963 coup, a 250-member People's Assembly largely served as a rubber stamp for the ruling Ba'athists.
-Only parties affiliated to the National Progressive Front could participate in elections.
+Following the 1963 coup, the People's Assembly largely served as a rubber stamp for the ruling Ba'athists.
+Only parties affiliated with the National Progressive Front could participate in elections.

 The 2012 elections, held on 7 May, resulted in a new parliament that, for the first time in four decades, was nominally based on a multi-party system.
-The opposition was represented by the Popular Front for Change and Liberation, winning 6 seats.
-It later boycotted the 2016 elections as the government hadn't upheld its pledges to seek constitutional amendments and pursue political negotiations.
+The opposition was represented by the Popular Front for Change and Liberation, which won six seats.
+It later boycotted the 2016 elections as the government had not upheld its pledges to seek constitutional amendments and pursue political negotiations.

-In 2016, Hadiya Khalaf Abbas, representing Deir Ezzor since 2003, became the first woman elected to be the Speaker.
-In 2017, Hammouda Sabbagh became the first Syriac Orthodox Christian to have held the post.
+In 2016, Hadiya Khalaf Abbas, whom had represented Deir ez-Zor since 2003, became the first woman elected to be the Speaker, whilst in 2017, Hammouda Sabbagh became the first Syriac Orthodox Christian to have held the post.